zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)
-These are the models coded and used by me.
-(Keep Updating ...)
+These are the models coded and used by me, organized by where it is applied.
+Keep updating ... ...

 ## Installation
 The following command clones all the files (>200MB);